Learn how to photograph lightning by Vince Havens

 You can also shoot several photos of multiple strikes while never moving the camera, and then layer those images together in post processing to create even more stunning lightning photos.
 As with any photography, some artistic thinking makes great photos … greater.

-Next you see a storm coming, get out there and try some of these lightning photo tips from Vince and remember to stay safe.
+Next you see a storm coming, get out there and photograph lightning using some of these tips from Vince and remember to stay safe.

-If you have any further question on lighting photography, feel free to ask Vince over on his facebook page.
+If you have any further question on how to photograph lighting, feel free to ask Vince over on his facebook page.

 Vince is a freelance photographer who loves to photograph people, portraits, nature and wildlife.
 He’s had his work published recently in magazines and calendars.
 You can see more of his work over on his photo gallery at Vince Havens Photography.